-- 2.1 The Gambling Commission's Licence Conditions and Codes of Practice (LCCP) which were revised and published in February 2015, formalise the need for operators to consider local risks.
-Local risk assessment apply to all non-remote casino, adult gaming centre, bingo, family entertainment centre, betting and remote betting intermediary (trading room only) licences, except non-remote general betting (limited) and betting intermediary licences.
-This provision comes into force on 6 April 2016 - 2.2 Licensees are required to assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies, procedures and control measures to mitigate those risks.
-In undertaking their risk assessments, they must take into account relevant matters identified in this policy statement. - 2.3 Licensees must review (and update as necessary) their local risk assessments: - a) to take account of significant changes in local circumstances, including those identified in a licensing authority's statement of licensing policy; - b) when there are significant changes at a licensee's premises that may affect their mitigation of local risks; - c) when applying for a variation of a premises licence; and - d) in any case, undertake a local risk assessment when applying for a new premises licence.

-- 2.4 The new social responsibility provision is supplemented by an ordinary code provision that requires licensees to share their risk assessment with licensing authorities when applying for a premises licence or applying for a variation to existing licensed premises, or otherwise at the request of the licensing authority.
-Both provisions take effect from 8 May 2015. - 2.6 LRA's must be kept at licensed premises and be available for inspection by RA's.
+- 2.1 The Gambling Commission's Licence Conditions and Codes of Practice (LCCP), formalise the need for operators to consider local risks.
+Local risk assessment apply to all non-remote casino, adult gaming centre, bingo, family entertainment centre, betting and remote betting intermediary (trading room only) licences, except non-remote general betting (limited) and betting intermediary licences. - 2.2 Licensees are required to assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies, procedures and control measures to mitigate those risks.
+In undertaking their risk assessments, they must take into account relevant matters identified in this policy statement. - 2.3 Licensees must review (and update as necessary) their local risk assessments: - a) to take account of significant changes in local circumstances, including those identified in a licensing authority's statement of licensing policy; - b) when there are significant changes at a licensee's premises that may affect their mitigation of local risks; - c) when applying for a variation of a premises licence; and - d) in any case, undertake a local risk assessment when applying for a new premises licence. - 2.4 The new social responsibility provision is supplemented by an ordinary code provision that requires licensees to share their risk assessment with licensing authorities when applying for a premises licence or applying for a variation to existing licensed premises, or otherwise at the request of the licensing authority. - 2.6 LRA's must be kept at licensed premises and be available for inspection by RA's.
 The LRA must be submitted to the LA with any new or variation application, otherwise the application has not been properly served.
 The LRA must also be submitted when changes in the local environment or the premises warrant a risk assessment to be conducted again. - 2.7 The licensing authority have an expectation that all local risk assessments will take into account the local social profile of the area. - 2.8 The council will expect the local risk assessment to consider as a minimum: